V-Sekai/manuals/decisions/20230107-elixir-uro-dev-sqlite.md

-# How to start a development environment for sqlite and elixir?
+# How to start a EXPERIMENTAL environment for sqlite and elixir?

 ### Describe the status of the issue.